knulli-cfw/knulli.org/docs/configure/quick-resume.md

 !!! info "Quick Resume Mode must be manually re-enabled to use the feature again"

-    You will have to manually go into the settings menu and re-enable Quick Resume Mode to use this feature again after manually disabling it.
-It is also advised to ensure *Auto Save/Load" is also enabled.
+    You must manually go into the settings menu and re-enable Quick Resume Mode to use this feature again after following the above steps to disable it.
+It is also advised to ensure *Auto Save/Load" is also enabled should you want to re-enable this feature.